Overview

 Advanced Features

-- JWK Lifecycle Management: Signature and encryption keys are managed with Secret Manager or manual JWK selections; necessary roles can define new keys.
+- JWK Lifecycle Management: In Embedded mode, signature and encryption keys are selected via Secret Manager or new key is created; necessary roles can define new keys.

 - Export/Import Feature: Export policy configuration as a ZIP file.
 Import to different environments (Development, Test, Production).
 Version control and backup capability.